SummaryRead the full fact sheet

 It’s believed that lowering uric acid levels through small changes in your diet may help reduce the chance of future gout attacks.
 These changes include:

-- Restrict or avoid offal meats, such as liver, kidneys and brains.
+- restricting or avoiding offal meats, such as liver, kidneys and brains

-- Restrict or avoid shellfish, such as prawns and scallops.
+- restricting or avoiding shellfish, such as prawns and scallops

-- Restrict or avoid some seafood, including sardines, herrings, mackerel and anchovies.
+- restricting or avoiding some seafood, including sardines, herrings, mackerel and anchovies

-- Restrict or avoid products containing yeast, such as beer and Vegemite.
+- restricting or avoiding products containing yeast, such as beer and Vegemite

-- Make sure you don’t overeat on a regular basis.
+- making sure you don’t overeat on a regular basis.

 Your doctor or dietitian can help guide you in making healthy changes to your diet.

-The supplements glucosamine and chondroitin are popular – yet evidence about their success in treating arthritis is limited.
+The supplements glucosamine and chondroitin are popular – yet evidence about their effectiveness in treating arthritis is very limited.

-Studies show that glucosamine and chondroitin, taken either separately or in combination, may relieve pain for people with osteoarthritis where there has been a breakdown of cartilage.
+Some studies show that glucosamine sulphate and chondroitin, taken either separately or in combination, may improve pain slightly for people with osteoarthritis.
 There is no evidence that these supplements are effective for any other forms of arthritis.

 Glucosamine and chondroitin may interact with other medication, including warfarin, and should only be taken after consultation with your doctor.